RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 Get started on your research by searching our online finding aid catalog [DIMES](https://dimes.rockarch.org).

 As with our archival materials, [Library materials](https://library.rockarch.org) are non-circulating and are only available in the RAC’s reading rooms.

+For more details about the accessibility of the physical space, see our [Accessibility Statement](/about-us/accessibility).

 ## When We’re Open